 Pinterest: Use Pinterest hashtags to mark and search for content.
 Click on the hashtag in a pin description to navigate results that contain the exact hashtag, plus pins with the same word or phrase in the description.

 Remember, your hashtag’s visibility will depend on your privacy settings.
-If your Twitter account is private, only those authorized to see your tweets will have access to your hashtags.
+If your Twitter account is private, only those allowed to see your tweets will have access to your hashtags.
 If you are using hashtags to increase your brand’s exposure, make sure your tweets are set to Public.

 Here is an excellent article on how to choose/create your wedding #

 There are some brides who ask guests to unplug at their wedding, and some who ask guests to go all out with the photo snapping and sharing.
 If you’re the second type of bride, you’re probably already brainstorming your wedding hashtag — you know, the one phrase that guests will use on Instagram and Twitter to round up pictures of your big day.
 Instead of the more standard conventions you’ve probably seen all over the place (something like, say, KardashianWestWedding or KimandKanye2014), we bring you 21 unique, creative ideas you haven’t thought of.
 Of course, replace them with your own names, initials, wedding locations, and such to make them special to your big day.